LeonardoESousa/nemoview/Tutorial/Tutorial.md

   <figcaption>Susceptibility plots show how sensitive different excited states are with respect to changes in solvent polarity.
 It also serves as a proxy for the degree of charge transfer character of a state.</figcaption>
 </figure>

-Solvent susceptibility is defined as the ratio between the nonequilibrium state-specific solvent correction $\lambda^{neq}$ and $\alpha_{opt} = (n_r^2-1)/(n_r^2+1)$.
+The solvent susceptibility of state $i$ ($\chi_i$) is defined as $\chi_i = \lambda^{neq}_i/\alpha$, where  $\lambda^{neq}_i$ is the nonequilibrium state-specific solvent correction to the state $i$ and $\alpha_{opt} = (n_r^2-1)/(n_r^2+1)$, $n_r$ being the refractive index used to compute the solvent correction.
 It corresponds to the maximum solvent correction that state can suffer, meaning the energy correction due to a solvent in the limit of $n_r \to \infty$.
 The higher the susceptibility of a state, the higher the sensitivity of that excited state with respect to changes in solvent polarity.
 As such it correlates with the degree of charge-transfer character of the state.

 In this tab, two plots are shown.
 The first one shows the distribution of susceptibilites for each selected state of each ensemble.
 The second one displays the same data in the form of a heatmap, indicating the composition of each ensemble in terms of solvent susceptibility.

 The states to be displayed can be selected from the window in the left.
 To analyse more than one state at the same time, click on the corresponding state while holding the "ctrl" key.

+Below the plot a table with 5 conformations with highest susceptibility below the maximum value chosen by the user.
+This information can be used, for instance, to select geometries from the ensemble from which to obtain NTOs, showcasing the different electronic characters found in the ensemble.

 ### Options